 The College welcomes visitors to this class at no cost.
 The class will meet in Room E208 on the second floor of the main building.

 Parking is available in the lot between Bird and Junius Streets, next to the residence hall.
 Please enter the College through the Bird Street entrance.
-No key card is required for the West Entrance, which is closest to Baylor University Medical Center and downtown Dallas.
+No key card is required for the West Entrance, which is closest to Hill Street.

 From the Receptionist’s desk, turn right down the hallway.
-About 30 feet ahead, you’ll see a short hallway on the left that leads to a stairwell.
-If you continue to the end of the main hallway, you’ll find both an elevator and a doorway to the East Entrance with another stairwell.
+Off this hallway is another hall to the left that leads to a stairwell to the 2nd floor; or, at the end of the hallway is an elevator to the left and a stairwell on the right.

 For parking and visitor information, please visit https://www.criswell.edu/life-at-criswell/housing-and-location/campus-safety/vehicle-parking-information/